Skip to Main content

 http://www.cdca.it/

-The CDCA was created by A Sud, an Italian NGO from Rome, with much experience in researching environmental conflicts and running projects in Colombia, Bolivia and other countries.
+The CDCA was created by A Sud, an Italian NGO from Rome, with much experience in researching environmental conflicts and running projects in Colombia, Bolivia, Italy and other countries.
 The CDCA (www.cdca.it), the centre for documentation of environmental conflicts, open to researchers, is a partner in EJOLT.
-For the CEECEC project A Sud produced two studies with inputs from local NGOs and from scientists, one on the TAV conflict (Val di Susa, near Torino) and one on the waste shipped to Campania.
-CDCA was born to support indigenous and social organisations in the South, through tools like international cooperation, lobbying, campaigning, publications, awareness raising activities and mainly through The Documentation Centre on Environmental Conflicts, which since 2007 maps, researches and monitors on a daily basis environmental conflicts in the world through direct collection of information from local civil society organisations involved in the conflicts.
-The CDCA offers expertise in themes like: participative democracy, north-south relationships, environmental debt, environmental crimes and justice, international and financial institutions.
-CDCA will lead Work Package 9, on Law and Institutions, and participate in many other workpackages.
+Since 2007, CDCA maps, researches and monitors on a daily basis environmental conflicts in the world through direct collection of information from local civil society organisations involved in the conflicts.
+For the CEECEC project CDCA/A Sud produced two studies with inputs from local NGOs and from scientists, one on the TAV conflict (Val di Susa, near Torino) and one on the waste crisis in Campania.
+CDCA documents, informs, and provides support to communities involved in environmental conflicts, through tools like international cooperation, lobbying, campaigning, publications, awareness raising activities and trainings.
+The CDCA offers expertise in themes like: participative democracy, north-south relationships, environmental debt, environmental crimes and justice, health and environment.
+CDCA leads Work Package 9, on Law and Institutions, and participate in many other workpackages.

 Lucie Greyl.
-Graduated in Anthropology with a thesis on Inter-ethnic relations in the neo colonial context of Australia and New Zealand, and she post graduated in Political sciences.
+Graduated in Anthropology and post graduated in Political sciences.
 Lucie is the CDCA coordinator.
 She works since 2008 as CDCA volunteer researcher and since 2009 she is in charge of the CDCA database development and of the training provided to students and volunteers.
 She also provide training on environmental conflicts and ecological economics.
 Lucie has relevant experience in international cooperation project in Latin America and European research project.

 Gustavo Antonio Gomez, is Prosecutor of the state of Tucuman, Santiago del Estero and Catamarca, in Argentina.